edwingeng/wuid/README.md

 ) ENGINE=InnoDB DEFAULT CHARSET=latin1;
 ```

-# Section ID
+# Options

-You can specify a custom section ID for the generated numbers with `wuid.WithSection` when you call `wuid.NewWUID`.
-The section ID must be in between `[0, 7]`.
+- `WithObfuscation` enables number obfuscation.

-# Step
+- `WithStep` sets the step and the floor for each number.
-You can customize the step value of `Next()` with `wuid.WithStep`.
+- `WithSection` brands a section ID on each number.
+A section ID must be in between [0, 7].

-# Best practices
+# Attentions
-- Pass a logger to `wuid.NewWUID` and keep an eye on the warnings that include "renew failed", which means that the low 36 bits are about to run out in hours to hundreds of hours, and WUID fails to get a new number from your data store.
+It is highly recommended to pass a logger to `wuid.NewWUID` and keep an eye on the warnings that include "renew failed", which indicates that the low 36 bits are about to run out in hours to hundreds of hours, and WUID failed to get a new number from your data store.
+But don't worry too much, WUID will make an attempt once in a while.

 # Special thanks
 - [dustinfog](https://github.com/dustinfog)